schmidt-software/HomelabOS/README.md

 ## Requirements

-A server running Ubuntu 18.04 accessible via ssh with a user that has sudo.
+* A server running Ubuntu 18.04 with:
+  * User accessible via ssh that has passwordless sudo
+  * Python
+  * Ports 80 and 443 punched through any firewalls and port forwarded to your server.

-A domain configured with a `A` type DNS record of `*.yourdomain.com` pointed at your server's IP address.
+* A domain configured with a `A` type DNS record of `*.yourdomain.com` pointed at your server's IP address.
+This wildcard is required for the appliction proxy.

-Ports 80 and 443 punched through any firewalls and port forwarded at your server in question.

-Ansible version 2.5+ installed on your computer (not the server).
+* Ansible version 2.5+ installed on your computer (not the server).

 ## Installation

-Set your settings in `host_vars/myserver`.
-You can find the default settings in `group_vars/homelabos`.

-From your computer (not the server) simply run `make`.
+* Clone repository to the computer with Ansible (your desktop computer).
+* Copy `group_vars/homelabos` to `host_vars/myserver` and configure the settings in `host_vars/myserver`.
+* Run `make`.
+* Ansible will do the rest!

 ## Contributing